PabloFernandezMila/Proyecto-Sempai/README.md

 - Also added keyboard support, users can tab to the icon and press spacebar to expand or escape to collapse

-- Search is not working yet, users will be redirected to UnderConstruction page
+- Search is now working yet, users will be redirected to Search page.
+Searchs by Title, Author and Description on the DB

 ### Header > Greeting

-- The greeting component will take the name from the DB and is used on mobile burger for now until Login is implemented, for demo purposes
+- The greeting component takes the name from the DB and is used on mobile burger

 ### Header > Profile icon

 - Added dropdown where the user can login or create an account
+- If user logged in the dropdown changes, adding link to Wishlist, Library, and Logout

 ### Footer